Georgia 2nd state to postpone pres. primaries over virus

 On Friday, Louisiana became the first state to postpone its presidential primaries due to the virus.

 As of Saturday, the virus had infected more than 150,000 people worldwide and killed over 5,800.
-The death toll in the U.S. rose to 51 and infections totaled more than 2,100, as President Donald Trump expanded a ban on travel from Europe by adding Britain and Ireland to the list.
+The U.S. counted more than 2,100 infections and 60 dead, as President Donald Trump expanded a ban on travel from Europe by adding Britain and Ireland to the list.

 Georgia is reporting 66 confirmed cases, with most concentrated around metro Atlanta.
 One death in the state has been attributed to the virus.

-Only one candidate is on the Republican ballot in Georgia for the presidential primary: President Donald Trump.

-The Democratic race has been narrowed to a two-man matchup between former Vice President Joe Biden and Vermont Sen. Bernie Sanders.
-Biden has been beating Sanders among key demographics at play in Georgia Democratic politics like African Americans and suburban voters and has been endorsed by a slew of state and local officials.
+The Democratic race has been narrowed to a two-man matchup between former Vice President Joe Biden and Vermont Sen. Bernie Sanders, with Biden leading in the delegate count nationally.
+In states that have already held their primaries, Biden has been beating Sanders among key demographics at play in Georgia Democratic politics, including African Americans and suburban voters, and has been endorsed by a slew of state and local officials.

 Raffensperger's office said that the decision to postpone the election was made in consultation with the state Democratic and Republican Parties.